Mike Yastrzemski Preview, Player Props: Giants vs. Rockies

-The San Francisco Giants, including Mike Yastrzemski (.318 batting average in his past 10 games), take on starter Chase Anderson and the Colorado Rockies at Oracle Park, Saturday at 9:05 PM ET.
+The San Francisco Giants, including Mike Yastrzemski (.423 batting average in his past 10 games), battle starter Peter Lambert and the Colorado Rockies at Oracle Park, Sunday at 8:10 PM ET.

-In his most recent game, he reached base in both of his plate appearances against the Rockies.
+He collected two extra-base hits in his most recent appearance (4-for-5 with two doubles and two RBI) against the Rockies.

 Mike Yastrzemski Game Info & Props vs. the Rockies